thewildandy/dotfiles-v2/README.md

 ### Setup Alacritty theme
 I use catppuccin for the terminal, nvim, and anything else I can.
 Go to https://github.com/catppuccin/alacritty and follow the steps, including the part in the FAQs about colors in tmux.

+### Troubleshooting / more notes to integrate
+- stow isn't working out so well.
+Will rethink this, using symlinks for now, i.e. install NvChad first, then link nvim custom configs, tmux, alacritty.
+- to get Tmux bottom bar customisations running you need to ask TPM to install our addons after changing config.
+You do this with `<prefix> I`, i.e. `<C-Spc> I`